 And since over half of all bars only take inventory once a month, there’s plenty of opportunity and not much ability to track precisely when an item goes missing.
 Managers should be checking fill lines on liquor bottles every morning as a matter of routine, especially on high cost items.

-One way to compare sales and your accurately-recorded inventory volume is to maintain a separate trash container (or other clearly defined area) for empty bottles apart from the rest of your restaurant’s refuse — a container only one authorized shift manager can dispose of.
+One way to compare sales and your accurately-recorded restaurant bar inventory volume is to maintain a separate trash container (or other clearly defined area) for empty bottles apart from the rest of your restaurant’s refuse — a container only one authorized shift manager can dispose of.
 That count can then be compared to the previous shift or day’s inventory totals and resolved against total receipts for each item in your POS system.
 If there’s more than a slight variance (which could be attributed to inevitable spillage or breakage), you may have to investigate further.

 Your employees should have a place in the back of house specifically designated for them to put their clothes and bags during shift hours.
 Besides ensuring your bar space isn’t cluttered with bartenders’ personal items, it’s also a theft precaution on your part.
 It’s super easy for anyone with access to your bar to slip a bottle into their backpack if those are permitted to be housed there.